 Most algorithms are designed to buy or sell stock within parameters that ensure their users get the price they want while allowing them to fine-tune executions based on variables such as volume, volatility and how urgently they want to trade.
 Nasdaq asked the SEC for permission in May to provide benchmark orders that seek transactions aimed at achieving a stock’s volume- weighted average price, time-weighted average price or percentage of volume traded over a specific period, similar to services offered by brokers.

-A decade ago, algorithms were “quite innovative, but now there are a number that are quite routine,” Nasdaq OMX Group Inc. (NDAQ) Chief Executive Officer Robert Greifeld said on a July 25 conference call.
+A decade ago, algorithms were “quite innovative, but now there are a number that are quite routine,” Nasdaq OMX Group Inc. (NDAQ:US) Chief Executive Officer Robert Greifeld said on a July 25 conference call.
 “We filed to be able to do some of these routine algos.”

 In delaying action on the proposal in August, the SEC said Nasdaq hadn’t made clear how pre-trade risk and capital checks would be conducted on parts of its algorithms known as child orders, which are pieces of the larger buy or sell request that is submitted for execution.
 The SEC approved a regulation known as the market-access rule in 2010 mandating risk checks on any order sent for execution.